 Rely on relevant, contemporary authority and scientific sources.
 The key is the skills to critically review and logically and coherently present the relevant literature in the field of study.
 The gaps in the body of scholarship should be summarised to give further support to the problem statement.

 The literature review may be presented in more than one chapters.
+See the assessment criteria.

 CHAPTER 3: THEORETICAL AND CONCEPTUAL FRAMEWORK